rayukiii/ICT-Ethics-and-Governance-in-Society-e-Portfolio/portfolio1.md

 ### Summary of the artefact
 This YouTube video by BBC World Service (2025) explains how AI uses drinking water.
-The CEO of OpenAI claims that one ChatGPT message uses just 1/15 of a teaspoon of water.
+The CEO of OpenAI claims that one ChatGPT message uses just **1/15 of a teaspoon of water**.
-However, from the video, one study suggests that AI models use around *500 mL of water* for _every 10 to 50 messages_.
+However, from the video, one study suggests that AI models use around **500 mL of water for every 10 to 50 messages**.
-I was surprised to learn that billions of messages are sent to ChatGPT every day, which means an enormous amount of water is constantly being consumed each day.
+I was surprised to learn that *billions of messages* are sent to ChatGPT every day, which means an enormous amount of water is constantly being consumed each day.
 From what I learned in the video, water is used to cool data centres and to generate the electricity that powers them.
-Another thing that surprised me is that up to 80% of the water is being used for cooling evaporation, which makes water consumption by AI, a very major environmental issue.
+Another thing that surprised me is that up to 80% of the water is being used for cooling evaporation, which makes water consumption by AI, __a very major environmental issue__.

 ### Justification on why I chose this artifact